Call for Papers

 ****Submission Deadline: December 19, 2015****

-We are pleased to invite you to attend the 5th annual James C. McCroskey and Virginia P. Richmond Undergraduate Scholars Conference to be held in Philadelphia, Pennsylvania, at the Sheraton Society Hill April 24th and 25th, 2015 within the Eastern Communication Association’s 106th Convention.
-The USC will also center on the ECA convention theme, Deliberation: Philadelphia.
+We are pleased to invite you to attend and present at the 6th annual James C. McCroskey and Virginia P. Richmond Undergraduate Scholars Conference to be held in Baltimore, Maryland, at the Hyatt Regency Baltimore, Friday, April 1st and Saturday, April 2, 2016. within the Eastern Communication Association’s 107th annual convention.
+The USC will also center on the ECA convention theme, [R]evolution, which will be examining the rapidly changing landscape of the communication discipline.

 ****Submission Deadline: December 19, 2015 11:59 EST****